 Holidays should be for relaxing, but ensure you make use of some of the time available to maximise your chances of university success!

-A lot of candidates will be wondering how much preparation they should be devoting to preparing for Oxbridge entry season.
-Whilst holidays can provide a useful, low-pressure starting point for study, it is important to be strategic in how you use your time and to opt for a quality over quantity approach.
+A lot of candidates will be wondering how much preparation they should be devoting to getting ready for Oxbridge entry season.
+Whilst holidays can provide a useful, low-pressure starting point for study, it is important to be strategic in how you use your time and to opt for a ‘quality over quantity’ approach.
 Here are six small ways to get started whilst still leaving you time to enjoy your holiday:

 No doubt many candidates will have long reading lists to get through, either self-imposed or put forward by their teachers in order to develop their areas of interest.
 The truth is, the longer the reading list, the more unrealistic and daunting the task.

 Depending on the type of book in question, it is much better to read selectively making brief notes from only the relevant chapters, rather than trawling passively through entire books over the course of the summer by the poolside.
 In reality, you will retain very little doing this come interviews in six months time.

 Instead, reading more intensely for shorter periods of time, making notes on the important sections, and noting your own point of view as you go, will prove helpful in the coming months.
 If you need, we have written an article with our 8 ultimate revision tips, just click the button below!

 2. Watch and track the news

 Each week write a top-line summary of the key developments that have occurred in the news that week, and briefly note how they relate to your subject.
 This will make them easier to call upon in the coming months, and by the interviews in December you could have a personalised and subject-specific round-up of current affairs from the past six months to draw upon.